Pjsrcool/SCG-Research/Notes/jalangi2_proxy/realworld/babel_config_5.md

 owl-realworld-app | No | Google Chrome page and Jalangi page is blank.
 Console reports error `Uncaught SyntaxError: Unexpected eval or arguments in strict mode` react-redux-realworld-example | Yes |
 react-vite-realworld-example-app | No | Google Chrome and Jalangi page is blank.
-Console reports error `Uncaught SyntaxError: Unexpected eval or arguments in strict mode` realworld | Yes? | Page loads and function.
-Looks like Instrumentation ran, but Jalangi page is blank.
+Console reports error `Uncaught SyntaxError: Unexpected eval or arguments in strict mode` realworld | Yes | Page loads and function.
+Looks like Instrumentation ran, but Jalangi page is blank when using BranchCoverage.js.
+Jalangi page has a result when using TraceAll.js.
 Console reports error `Uncaught SyntaxError: Unexpected eval or arguments in strict mode` realworld-example | No | Google Chrome page is blank.
 Jalangi has few results.
 Console reports error `Uncaught TypeError: Cannot read properties of undefined` realworld-kingly-svelte | ? | App cannot install properly san-realworld-app | Yes |